LaughingBubba/xml-streamr/README.md

 - Minor changes to events and stream handling

 ## Goals
-This package updates the `xml-stream` dependines and adds options to customise the parsing and event handling.
+This package updates the `xml-stream` dependencies and adds options to customise the parsing and event handling.

 # Change log

+## 0.1.1
+- Improve internal options defaults and handling

 ## 0.1.0
 - Drop encoding parameter in favour of embedding it an options object